zannazw/INFC_V2/README.md

-This C program controls a sequence of 10 LEDs on a shield using an ATmega328P microcontroller, creating a running light effect where the LED running light is manually advanced through button presses.
-Each button press should advance the running light by exactly one LED.
-The program includes functionality to debounce the buttons, preventing unintended LED changes due to button bouncing.
-Button1 is used for this purpose.
+This C program controls a sequence of 10 LEDs on a shield using an ATmega328P microcontroller, advancing the running light through button presses.
+Each press moves the light by exactly one LED.
+Button debouncing ensures stable input, preventing unintended changes due to bouncing, with Button1 dedicated to this task.
+Timer/Counter0 generates 1 kHz interrupts, and debouncing is achieved by requiring a stable button press for at least 20ms.
-Timer/Counter0 is configured to trigger interrupts at a frequency of approximately 1000 times per second.
-Button debouncing is implemented by ensuring that the button is pressed for a minimum of 20ms to ensure it is in a stable state.